selfishprimate/curated-nft-resources/README.md

 - [How to Sell NFT Art for Beginners](https://youtu.be/_fWfPVL6wOA):Learn how to sell your first NFT art using art marketplace Opensea.io.
 This video will walk you through each step you need to make to list and sell your NFT artwork.
 - [How to Sell Your First NFT: The Easy Way for Digital Artists](https://www.youtube.com/watch?v=CFD_8oDxw1k): NFT guide for regular people who don't know the lingo and just want it as easy as possible.
 Mint your first NFT with these simple steps plus more tips in a streamlined fashion.
 - [How to Turn Your Art Into an NFT: Step by Step Tutorial](https://www.youtube.com/watch?v=CFD_8oDxw1k): Looking for ways to turn your art into a NFT?
 In this short step-by-step tutorial I show you how to create and list a non-fungible token on Rarible and Opensea.
+- [Non-Fungible Tokens](https://ethereum.org/en/nft/): NFTs are giving more power to content creators than ever before.

 ## Blogs